HerArtistry/herartistry.github.io/_drafts/31-10-2016-DTCEnforcedConstraints.md

 tags: [SOA, Service Oriented Architecture, Scalability, Transactions, DTC, MSDTC]
 ---

-There are numerous blogs and talks out there talking about why you should or should not use distributed transactions coordinators (DTC) and they cover a myriad of topics, detailing the pros and cons.
+There are numerous blogs and talks out there about why you should or should not use distributed transaction coordinators (DTC) and they cover a myriad of topics, detailing the pros and cons.
 However, what most of them fail to mention - or not give enough air time to - is the fact that DTC locks you down in terms of the technology you can use.
 This is an issue that is constantly overlooked and can cause you a lot of issues down the line.

 I was involved in developing/architecting a SOA system on top of NServiceBus and MSMQ and we were contemplating whether to go down the DTC route or not.
 After considering the two alternatives - and significant research - we decided to choose DTC.
 This is due to:
 - Time constraints